-The majority of the United States’ 113 million pigs are raised indoors in barren, cramped confined animal feeding operations (often referred to as “factory farms”), and are subjected to mutilations such as cutting off the tail (i.e., tail docking) and castration, both without pain medication.
-Pregnant pigs (i.e., sows) are traditionally confined to crates for their four-month long gestation; while in the crates, these pigs can only stand in place or lie down.
+A majority of the 125 million pigs raised in the United States for meat are housed indoors in barren, cramped concentrated animal feeding operations (often referred to as “factory farms”), and are subjected to mutilations such as cutting off the tail (i.e., tail docking) and castration, both without pain medication.
+Pregnant sows are traditionally confined to crates for their four-month long gestation; while in the crates, these sows can only stand in place or lie down.
 Along with the severely restricted movement, they are deprived of any other mental and physical stimulation.

 The sows are transferred to another type of enclosure, farrowing crates, shortly before they give birth.
 As well as being intensively restrictive, these crates limit physical interactions between the sow and her piglets except for suckling.
 After the piglets are weaned, the sows are impregnated and subjected to the same treatment again, creating a cruel cycle of stress and deprivation until they are slaughtered.